 Okay, so there’s more than one sleep regression in this range.
 There’s typically several:

-- Between 3-5 months (usually at 4 months)
+- Between 3-5 months (ours usually happened at 4 months)

-- Between 7-9 months (usually at 8 months)
+- Somewhere between 7-9 months (my kids all seemed to have theirs at about 8 months)

-- Between 10-12 months (it’s an 11 month sleep regression)
+- Between 10-12 months (for us, it’s an 11-month sleep regression)

 Basically, you and the sleep regressed kid will be even more exhausted than usual.
 It’s all good, though.
 Because we’ve got moms with some great ideas to make any and all sleep regressions more livable/survivable.

-BONUS: Here’s how I survived my youngest son’s 11 month old sleep regression.
+4: Here’s how I survived my youngest son’s 11 month old sleep regression.

 Consistency, naps, and early bedtimes are the key during that first year.
 Especially as those kiddos outgrow naps, y’all.